E2E-AD/AD-MLP/README.md

-# Is Perception Information Necessary in End-to-End Autonomous Driving?
-An Empirical Study on the nuScenes Dataset
+# Rethinking the Open-Loop Evaluation of End-to-End Autonomous Driving in nuScenes

 <br/>